 The Carrera Transit comes fitted with a simple but effective rear luggage rack.
 As with virtually every other bike, there is no child seat but it should be possible to attach one to the luggage rack.

 The Carrera Transit is a budget folding bike and yet it has everything needed for a practical folding bike.
-Reliability of the 3-speed hub gears and V-brakes is combined with the practicality of mudguards and a luggage rack.
+The reliability of the 3-speed hub gears and V-brakes is combined with the practicality of mudguards and a luggage rack.
 The comfortable upright position will suit less sporty cyclists.
 The bike is easy enough to fold and this will be a useful feature for those wanting to store the bike in a cupboard or carry it on the train.
 It isn’t a super small and light package so this wouldn’t be a great choice for traveling on the underground train or taking into buildings such as shops and offices.